Mónica Martínez: Career

 From June to August 2009, she co-presented the social interest programme Tal cual verano on Antena 3, alongside Juan Luis Alonso in place of Cristina Lasvignes.
 Martínez made her debut on Antena 3 Noticias, reading the sports news Antena 3 Noticias 2 with Matías Prats Luque on 1 September 2009.
 She remained on the programme until February 2010.
 At the conclusion of 2011, Martínez became director of the international online wedding magazine Zankyou as well as writing for the Huffington Post and Muchoviaje.com.

 In September 2013, she signed to join the Intereconomía TV network as the reader of the sports news on the 3:00 edition of El Telediario de Intereconomía and the 8:30 bulletin of Telediario de la noche.
 Martínez presented each of the two seasons of the Cuatro reality television programme Adam and Eve in 2014 and 2015.
 She was offered the role to present Adán y Eva and liked the idea of the programme as it appeared "daring to me that we could put a format like this in prime time and without pixelating".
 Martínez went on to present the late night debate programme Pecadores on Cuatro in September 2015 after Televisión Española unsuccessfully attempted to sign her to present the evening television programme Cuestión de tiempo on La 1.

 She launched Runner's World Woman magazine for female runners in April 2016.
 Martínez became a presenter of the Telenico programme Hable con ellas in June 2016 and began her role the following month.
 She began presenting the Be Mad programme Mujeres runners in March 2017.
 In February 2019, Martínez signed to become a collaborator on the Cuatro programme Cuatro al día.
 She is the author of the book Metodo Suéltate for Alienta Editorial, which gives advice on public speaking, and also provides the Método Suéltate: Pierde el miedo y habla en público o a cámara con naturalidad course which is aimed at students studying journalism.

+In September 2024, she premiered the program Aquí se hace on Telemadrid, and it was announced that she would host the New Year's Eve countdown (Campanadas) from the Puerta del Sol for the regional network alongside Miguel Lago.

+She balances her television work with her role as a coach and mentor for communicators, for which she studied Neuro-linguistic programming and created the "Método suéltate" (Let go method).
+This is also the title of the book she wrote in 2021, which offers advice on public speaking and appearing natural in front of cameras.